 Long-tail keyword brings lesser traffic, yet it gives you better traffic.

 Most people will be more descriptive when they know what they are looking for.
 Thus, when used correctly, it will increase the chances of conversion.

 When someone is looking for services to fix plumbing leaks, they don’t just type “plumbing” on the search box.

-Most probably they will search “plumbing services near me”, or “plumbing services 24 hours”.
+They will probably search “plumbing services near me” or “plumbing services 24 hours”.

 You can easily find your long-tail keywords by applying the ‘Advanced Filters’ in Keyword Intelligence.

-6. Improve your CTR with this 3 title hacks
+6. Improve your CTR with these 3 title hacks

 The title is the first impression that readers get from your blog post.
 If you fail to make them clickable, all your effort will be a waste of your time.